 Crossing the Drake Passage presents a unique experience, with sea conditions ranging from the tranquil “Drake Lake” to the tumultuous “Drake Shake.”
 This unpredictability stems from the absence of land masses to disrupt the powerful currents and winds that sweep through the area, creating impressive swells.
 While the potential for rough seas exists, modern expedition vessels are designed for these conditions, offering a safe and comfortable passage.
 The chance to witness the raw power and beauty of the Southern Ocean is a reward in itself.

-Prepare for Your Antarctic Expedition
+Planning Your Antarctic Expedition

 Packing the right gear is crucial for a comfortable Antarctic experience.
 Think layers: moisture-wicking base layers, warm insulating mid-layers, and a waterproof, windproof outer shell.
 Don’t underestimate the importance of good headgear, gloves, and insulated, waterproof footwear.
 Pack plenty of thick socks, and consider bringing mittens (warmer than gloves) or hand warmers for extra warmth.
 Protecting yourself from the elements is key, so remember sunglasses and sunscreen—the sun’s glare off the ice can be intense.
 A windproof face mask will also help shield you from the often harsh Antarctic winds.